ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

       - `EmailTemplate.email_type` (Target Audience): 'CLIENT_PRIMARY' (the main client), 'CLIENT_GROUP_MEMBERS' (all relevant members of a group), 'RESPONSIBLE_BILLING_CONTACT', 'EMERGENCY_CONTACT'.
       - `ReminderTextTemplates.type`: 'APPOINTMENT_REMINDER_SMS', 'APPOINTMENT_CONFIRMATION_SMS', 'TELEHEALTH_LINK_SMS', 'PORTAL_ACTIVATION_CODE_SMS'.
 3.  **`PracticeSettings` vs. `ClientReminderPreference` & Portal Activation ("Video 3" Insight):**
-    - **Interaction Logic (Refined):**
+    - **Interaction Logic (Refined with "Video 2" insights):**
       1. A notification type/channel (e.g., Appointment Reminder via SMS) must be globally enabled in `PracticeSettings` (e.g., a key like `notifications.appointmentReminder.sms.enabled = true`).
-      2.  **Portal Activation & Contact Verification:** `ClientReminderPreference` settings are generally only honored after a client has activated their portal account (see Section 4.5) and verified the specific contact methods (`ClientContact` records) to be used for reminders.
+      2.  **Portal Activation & Contact Verification:** Clients typically set/manage their `ClientReminderPreference`s via the client portal after they have completed an initial staff-initiated invitation and portal activation process, during which they also verify their primary contact methods.
       3. If globally enabled and client portal is active with verified contacts, the system then checks `ClientReminderPreference` for the specific client and notification type/channel.
       4. If a `ClientReminderPreference` exists and `is_enabled = true` (and any specific opt-ins like for SMS are met), the notification is sent.
 If `is_enabled = false` or required opt-ins are missing, it's not sent.
       5.  **SMS Opt-In:** Due to compliance (e.g., TCPA), sending SMS messages for certain `reminder_type`s (especially non-transactional or billing-related) requires an explicit client opt-in.
-This should be captured, potentially in `ClientReminderPreference` or linked to the verified `ClientContact` used for SMS.
+For SMS, explicit opt-in for different categories of messages (e.g., appointment reminders vs. billing alerts) is managed by the client in the portal.
+This could mean multiple `ClientReminderPreference` entries for the SMS channel with different `reminder_type`s, or a more complex preference object.
       6. If no `ClientReminderPreference` exists for that specific client/type/channel (even with an active portal account), a practice-defined default behavior applies.
 This default (e.g., "opt-in by default for appointment reminders via email" or "opt-out by default for SMS billing alerts") should itself be a `PracticeSetting`.

 ### 7.5 User Management & Permissions

 1.  **Client Portal Authentication (Refined by "Video 3" Insight):**
-    - **Decision & Workflow:** Clients are **not** standard `User` records.
-Client portal access is granted via an invitation-driven process and flags/linked entities associated with `Client`.
+    - **Answer/Refinement ("Video 2" & "Video 3"):** Portal access is indeed invitation-driven.
+Clients are **not** standard `User` records.
-      1.  **Invitation:** Staff initiate a portal invitation (e.g., via email to `ClientContact.value`).
-This could generate a unique, time-sensitive token/link.
+      1.  **Invitation:** Staff initiate a portal invitation (e.g., via email to `ClientContact.value` of a verified primary email).
+This could generate a unique, time-sensitive token/link (managed by a potential `ClientPortalInvitation` model).
-      2.  **Activation:** Client uses the link to set up their portal account.
-This might involve setting a password (if a `ClientPortalAccount` entity is used to store hashed passwords, last login, etc., linked one-to-one with `Client`) or confirming access through a passwordless method.
-During this process, they should verify contact methods and set initial `ClientReminderPreference`s, including any necessary opt-ins (e.g., for SMS).
+      2.  **Activation:** Client uses the link to activate their account, set a password (managed via a `ClientPortalAccount` entity linked one-to-one with `Client`), verify contact methods, and set initial communication preferences, including granular SMS opt-ins.
-      3.  **Access Flag:** Upon successful activation, a flag like `Client.allow_portal_access` (consider adding) is set to `true`.
+      3.  **Access Flag:** Upon successful activation, a flag like `Client.allow_portal_access` (or equivalent status like `ClientPortalAccount.status = 'ACTIVE'`) is set.
-    - This refined flow supports the need for `ClientPortalAccount` (see 10.1.3) and potentially a `ClientPortalInvitation` model.
+    - This refined flow strongly supports the need for `ClientPortalAccount` (see 10.1.3) and `ClientPortalInvitation` models.
 2.  **`ClinicalInfo` Purpose (Reiteration):** Marked for deprecation.
 All relevant fields (`speciality`, `NPI_number`, `taxonomy_code`) are preferred on the `Clinician` model.
 3.  **Default Roles & Permissions:**
     - **Core Roles:** 'SystemAdmin', 'PracticeManager', 'Clinician', 'BillingStaff', 'FrontDeskStaff'.